dashcamguy/dash_cam_info/README.md

 This repo contains what looks like a great app that interacts with the Yi Dash Cam: https://github.com/tjwoon/sentinel

+Plus description of how it works, via the HTTP commands

 ### RTSP stream

 It's at rtsp://192.168.1.254/livestream/12